Into-The-Grey/All_The_Tools/Media_Organizer/README.md

 - **NSFW detection “skipped”?**

   - You may be on Python 3.13+ with no working backend.
-  - Try `pip install nsfw-detector tensorflow-cpu` and re-run, or use Python 3.12 for NudeNet.
+  - The pipeline will auto-create and use a conda env if possible, but if no backend is available, NSFW is skipped with a warning.
 - **CUDA not used?**

   - Make sure you have [CUDA installed](https://developer.nvidia.com/cuda-downloads) and `torch` built for your GPU.